In 2022, tuition for full-time University of Holy Cross students was $14,040 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-University of Holy Cross does not offer on-campus housing for students, so there are no charge for dorms.
+University of Holy Cross doesn't offer on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when evaluating the actual cost of different schools

 |Total Estimated Costs|